 - Hunting is strictly regulated and hunters are generally penalized for shooting the wrong species.
 Hunters have a season, wear orange, have a bag limit, and are not allowed to bait animals.

 - Hunters are not permitted to leave their guns set unattended ready to shoot.
 In Montana it is illegal to leave a fishing pole unattended.
-A trapper can set and leave as many traps and snares as they chose.
+A trapper can set and leave as many traps and snares as they choose.
 Trappers tell FWP they set 50,000 traps.

 - Montana residents do not need to purchase a $28 trapping license except to trap furbearers and wolves.
 The traps do not discriminate whether they are set by a licensed or non-purchaser.

 - Less than 1% of Montanans purchase a trapping license, 6,000 approximated.
 This does not cover the salaries and benefits of the Montana furbearer division.
 It's the hunter and anglers who cover this.

 - Records are absent or incomplete of the number of trapped wildlife including protected species, family pets.